-Our amended and restated bylaws provide that, for nominations of persons for election to our Board or other proposals to be considered at an annual meeting of stockholders, a stockholder must provide us with written notice not later than the close of business 45 days, nor earlier than the close of business 75 days, prior to the first anniversary of the date that our proxy materials relating to the preceding year's annual meeting of stockholders (or a notice of availability of proxy materials, if earlier) were first mailed.
-As a result, stockholder proposals must be received by us no earlier than January 18, 2018, and no later than February 17, 2018, in order to be considered at our 2018 annual meeting of stockholders.
-In the event the date of our 2018 annual meeting is more than 30 days before or more than 60 days after the anniversary date of our 2017 annual meeting, notice must be delivered not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of (i) the 90th day prior to such annual meeting or (ii) the 10th day following the day on which public announcement of the date of such meeting is first made.
+Our Governing Documents provide that, for nominations of persons for election to our Board or other proposals to be considered at an annual meeting of stockholders, a stockholder must provide us with written notice not later than the close of business 45 days, nor earlier than the close of business 75 days, prior to the first anniversary of the date that our proxy materials relating to the preceding year's annual meeting of stockholders (or a notice of availability of proxy materials, if earlier) were first mailed.
+As a result, stockholder proposals must be received by us no earlier than January 17, 2019, and no later than February 16, 2019, in order to be considered at our 2019 annual meeting of stockholders.
+In the event the date of our 2019 annual meeting is more than 30 days before or more than 60 days after the anniversary date of our 2018 annual meeting, notice must be delivered not earlier than the close of business on the 120th day prior to such date of our 2019 annual meeting and not later than the close of business on the later of (i) the 90th day prior to such date of our 2019 annual meeting of the day on which public announcement of the date of our 2019 annual meeting is first made.
 Such notice must be provided to AppFolio, Inc., 50 Castilian Drive, Santa Barbara, California 93117, Attn: Chief Financial Officer.
-Our amended and restated bylaws specify certain additional requirements regarding the form and content of such notice.
+Our Governing Documents specify certain additional requirements regarding the form and content of such notice.